derstolz/saltstack-monitor/README.md

 <br/>1.
 Communicate with a minion and ask him to collect information about web server's logs.
 <br/>2.
 Receive this information, analyze it and print a report about suspicious traffic received by the web server.
 <br/>3.
 According to the printed report, push generated iptables drop statements to the minion.
+<br/>Please refer to the project wiki to get more info.
 <b><h2>Installation:</h2></b>